Hive-Academy/Anubis-MCP/docs/WINDOWS_DOCKER_PUBLISH_GUIDE.md

 # 🪟 Windows Docker Publication Guide

-## 🎯 Complete Guide for Publishing MCP Workflow Manager to Docker Hub on Windows
+## 🎯 Complete Guide for Publishing Anubis to Docker Hub on Windows

 ### 🆕 What's New in This Version